To make the most of this tutorial, sign up for Serverless Framework’s dashboard account for free:

 However, you can configure it differently.
 If you open the CI/CD settings for one of the services and scroll down to expand the

 build settings section, you should see numerous options to help you maximise the efficiency of your CI/CD pipeline for a monorepo.

 By default, the

-Always trigger a deployment option is selected and means that this service will always be redeployed with any change to the git repository, even if there were no changes to the code of this service.
-If you only want this service redeployed when its own code is edited, uncheck the box and you should see something like:
+Only trigger builds on selected file changes option is not selected and means that this service will always be redeployed with any change to the git repository, even if there were no changes to the code of this service.
+If you only want this service redeployed when its own code is edited, check the box and you should see something like:

 servicea will only be re-deployed when its own code is edited.

 But what if you actually did have services that had dependencies on each other.
 So in the example with